VET SC 7010RW - Systems Pathology

 - Assessment must maintain academic standards.

-Summative End of Semester 45% 1-5 There are three Necropsy practicals and one Endocrine tutorial.
-Multiple sessions will be provided to enable flexibility in scheduling.
+1-5 Mid-semester exam Summative Week 7 35% 1-5 Final exam Summative End of Semester 45% 1-5 There are two Necropsy practicals and several tutorials.
 Attendance of each of these practical and tutorial sessions is mandatory.
 If a student misses a mandatory practical or tutorial without an approved excuse, then the following consequence will apply: the student will not be allowed to sit the next quiz.
 Formative as scheduled for each student 1, 4, 5

 Assessment Related RequirementsHURDLE REQUIRMENTS

 Assessment Item with hurdle % needed or requirement to meet hurdle Is additional assessment available if student does not meet hurdle requirement?

 Details of additional assessment, if available Written Assignment/Essay Quizzes